 There is a lot of hype surrounding high-protein diets in the media, within fitness communities, and online.
 We’re told we need to follow a high protein diet to build muscle mass, to lose weight, or to maintain strength and energy.
+But do we really need that much protien?
 As a registered dietitian at the Medisys clinic in Montreal, I’m often asked questions like “how much protein is enough?”, “what are the best sources of protein?” and “when do I need to eat protein to get the benefits from a fitness perspective?”
 In this article, we look at protein sources and requirements in more detail.

 FIRST OFF, WHAT IS PROTEIN ANYWAY?